infinera/terraform-infinera-ipm-modules/example-use-cases/ns/README.md

 | fec_iterations          | string | undefined, standard, turbo |    |                                               |
 | fec_iterations          | number | -3500 to 0          |           |                                               |

-### Override the Module configuration profile settings
+### How to Override the Module Configuration Profile settings
 To override the Module configuration profile setting, the user can
 1. For hub module, specify the Module configuration "config" in the networks intent data as shown below for "XR Network1"
    <pre>